iTaysonLab/kSteam/README.md

 kSteam
 ---

-kSteam is a **multiplatform Kotlin library** which allows you to connect to the Steam network.
+kSteam is a **JVM/Android Kotlin library** which allows you to connect to the Steam network.

 It's usage mostly based on **Kotlin Coroutines** and **states** to better suit for modern application development.